EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-27-ato-copilot-source-backed-ai.md

   - Agentic Coding
 ---

-At c0mpiled-10/DC: AI for Government, I built ATO Copilot in a four-hour hackathon and won 1st place.
+At c0mpiled-10/DC: AI for Government, I built ATO Copilot, a four-hour hackathon prototype for source-backed authorization support.
+It won 1st place, but the more interesting part was the question it explored.

-The prototype explored a narrow question:

 > Can AI help government teams move through authorization and compliance workflows by grounding every recommendation in source evidence?

+ATO is one instance of a broader pattern: high-trust workflows where messy evidence has to become structured reasoning before a human can make an accountable decision.

 That question matters more now because software development is accelerating faster than compliance is.